What You Need to Know About Getting an Insurance Sales License

 Once you’ve passed your state licensing exam, you’ll need to submit all the necessary documents to your state licensing department.
 Some states may also require background checks and a copy of your fingerprints.

-Once you have acquired your license, you can finally legally discuss and sell insurance to your clients.
-However, there are a few more steps that you will need to take to ensure that your business runs smoothly without any legal hiccups.
+Once you have acquired your license, you can legally discuss and sell insurance.
+However, there are a few more steps that you’ll need to take to ensure that your business runs smoothly without any legal hiccups.

 Get appointed with insurance companies